Guildhall Young Artists Online – Preparing for Conservatoire - BMus 2 Direct Entry

 How to apply

-Please email gya-online@gsmd.ac.uk with the following*:
+Please complete our short application form and email gya-online@gsmd.ac.uk with a video of the following:

 • A video of yourself performing two contrasting pieces of your choice